fbpx

 From One Generation to the Next: A Parent’s Perspective on Generational Progress

-“We never had the chance to pursue our education because of the retrogressive culture in our community that consistently robs girls of their rights and dreams.
+“Women in my generation never had the chance to pursue our education because of the retrogressive culture in our community that consistently robs girls of their rights and dreams.
 But we have vowed to ensure that our daughters get an education.”

 Mary Mekuro, Beatrice Kipaki, and Mary Cherus are three Maasai mothers from the communities we serve.
 Due to the prevailing attitudes toward girls and gender roles during their childhood, they never had the opportunity to complete their education.
 But they have vowed to create a brighter future for their children — all three have enrolled their daughters at our Kakenya Centers for Excellence (KCE I and II).
 Watch their interviews and hear their stories to see the impact that education and community empowerment can have over the course of a generation.